-You can find information about your current partition setup by using a partitioning tool for your current operating system .
+You can find information about your current partition setup by using a partitioning tool for your current operating system , such as Drive Setup, HD Toolkit, or MacTools .
 Partitioning tools always provide a way to show existing partitions without making changes.